-The City of South Gate is the Lead Agency for the CDBG and HOME entitlement programs.
-The City's Community Development Department is responsible for the administration and preparation of the Consolidated Plan, Annual Action Plans, and Consolidated Annual Performance Evaluation Reports (CAPER).
+The City of South Gate (City) is the Lead Agency for the CDBG and HOME entitlement programs.
+The City's Community Development Department is responsible for the administration and preparation of the Consolidated Plan, Annual Action Plans and Consolidated Annual Performance Evaluation Reports (CAPER).

-Consolidated Plan Public Contact Information
+Contact Information

-Meredith Elguira
+Pau Adams

-Community Development Director
+Interim Community Development Director

 City of South Gate

 8650 California Avenue, South Gate, CA 90280

 P: (323) 563-9566

-melguira@sogate.org
+padams@sogate.org